jawczan/jawczan/README.md

 ## Whois / whoami ##

 ### PRESENT ###
+Senior Incident Responder.
+CTI and OSINT passionate.
+Providing support to the other team and leadership in the technical aspects of Cyber Security.
+Help planning projects.
-Security Analyst and Incident Responder with a passion for malware analysis and computer forensics.
-I'm still deeping that knowledge, because to progress, you need to learn every day.
+I knot that to stay on the top you need to learn every day.
+Exploring cloud.

 ### FUTURE (near) ###
-Master of static and dynamic malware analysis.
-Owner of multiple certificates in various areas of Cyber Security.
-Cyber security team lead and trainer of the teams inside the company that pays my bills...
+Cyber Security expert with the key focus on cloud.
+A person who is listen by Executive level staff.

 ### FUTURE (not so close) #
 I see myself as a CISO.
 Having exceptional knowledge in every aspect of cyber security.
 Presenter on the top of Cyber Security events.